-1. How do the dynamics of the monsoons change throughout the Holocene?
+- 1. How do the dynamics of the monsoons change throughout the Holocene?
 This will mainly analyse Holocene transient simulations coming out of France and Germany, and compare them to proxy records (mainly speleothems).
 There was a focus on low-frequency variability.
-This effort is closely connected to the PACMEDY consortium, and lead by Roberta D'Agostino.

-- 2. Methodological developments for emergent constraints.
+This effort is closely connected to the PACMEDY consortium, and lead by Roberta D'Agostino. - Methodological developments for emergent constraints.
 Thinking about priors for Bayesian analysis.
 This effort was spearheded by Stockholm in combination with BlueSkiesResearch.
-I will - 3.
+It's unclear whether there will be sufficient LGM or Pliocene runs ready in time to provide an updated climate sensitivity estimate. - 3.
 Transient behaviour of AMOC.
 This group had two possible foci, the last millennium simulations or other Holocene transient runs.
 There is so far no multi-model paper focused on AMOC behaviour in all the past1000 runs.
 Elements of this research have been published elsewhere though (say in single model papers) and there are data availability issues.
 A paper comparing transient runs performed outside of PMIP to proxy data shall be worked on (led by UCL with MPI and IPSL involved). - 4.
 Local, interannual variability.
 This built on some work by Chris and Kira analysing changes in interannual variability across PMIP3 simulations.
-An additional stream of analysis showed that the modes of climate variability appear fairly consistent across multiple climate staes (with a focus on mediterranean climates).
+An additional stream of analysis showed that the modes of climate variability appear fairly consistent across multiple climate states (with a focus on mediterranean climates).
 This is being coordinated by Heidelberg, with contributions from Arizona, AWI, UCL & Yale.